MontrealAI/AGIJobsv1/README.md

 3. Restore the original names and run `npm run namehash -- dev` (or omit the argument to target `mainnet`) to confirm the variant-based workflow still rewrites the resolved config file.

+### Release bundle automation

+- Run `npm run release:bundle` to produce a self-contained `tar.gz` archive with compiled artifacts, configuration profiles, documentation, and operational scripts.
+The command defaults to the `mainnet` configuration profile and writes the archive to `dist/agi-jobs-<variant>-<timestamp>.tar.gz`.
+- Pass `-- --variant sepolia` to embed alternative configuration variants or `-- --out ./path/to/bundle.tar.gz` to control the archive destination.
+The generated bundle includes `INSTRUCTIONS.md` with a deployment checklist, highlighted configuration files, and the parameter summary so non-technical operators can double-check governance thresholds before broadcasting transactions.
+- See `docs/release-bundle.md` for a full walkthrough, including Safe planning tips and suggested operational guardrails.

 ## Mainnet deployment profile

 The repository is pre-configured for Ethereum mainnet and the production $AGIALPHA stake token.
 Confirm the following addresses